This guide describes how to set up your development environment to run Flutter apps on iOS or Android.

 To install and run Flutter, your development environment must meet these minimum requirements:

 - Operating Systems: Mac or Linux (64-bit).
-Windows support is planned.
+Windows support is in progress.

 - Tools: Flutter depends on these command-line tools being available on your environment.